Laser safety: Regulations

 In various jurisdictions, standards bodies, legislation, and government regulations define classes of laser according to the risks associated with them, and define required safety measures for people who may be exposed to those lasers.

-In the European Community (EC), eye protection requirements are specified in European standard EN 207.
-In addition to EN 207, European standard EN 208 specifies requirements for goggles for use during beam alignment.
+In the European Community (EC), eye protection requirements are specified in European standard EN 207 and the maximal laser light intensities in EN 60825.
+In addition, European standard EN 208 specifies requirements for goggles for use during beam alignment.
 These transmit a portion of the laser light, permitting the operator to see where the beam is, and do not provide complete protection against a direct laser beam hit.
-Finally, European standard EN 60825 specifies optical densities in extreme situations.

 In the US, guidance for the use of protective eyewear, and other elements of safe laser use, is given in the ANSI Z136 series of standards.
 These consensus standards are intended for laser users, and full copies can be purchased directly from ANSI or the official Secretariat to the Accredited Standards Committee (ASC) Z136 and Publisher of this series of ANSI standards, the Laser Institute of America.
 The standards are as follows: